tfpf/Mc-OS-themes/README.md

 theme from
 [zayronxio/Os-Catalina-icons](https://github.com/zayronxio/Os-Catalina-icons)
 for the Xfce desktop environment with teal (or sea green or cyan or whatever) as the main colour.
+To make Qt applications use the GTK2 theme properly on Manjaro Linux, I had to install `qt5-styleplugins` (AUR) and `gtk-engine-murrine` (official repositories) via Pamac Manager, and then select the GTK2 theme in Qt5 Settings.
+On Linux Mint, only the latter step was necessary.

 The original readme follows below.

 ---